espocrm/documentation/docs/development/api.md

 ### 403 Forbidden

-Usually occurs when you **don't have an access** to a specific record or action.
+Usually occurs when you **don't have access** to a specific record or action.
 See `data/log` for more details.

 ### 404 Not found